-Grief is a normal response to the loss of a loved one, involving a range of emotions, such as disbelief, despair, guilt, anger, and helplessness.
-Even so, siblings are sometimes called "forgotten mourners" because their grief is overshadowed by that of other family members, including the deceased sibling's parents, spouse, or children.
+Grief is a normal response to the loss of a brother or sister.
+But adult siblings are sometimes called "forgotten mourners" because their grief is often overshadowed by the grief of other family members, such as the person’s parents, spouse, or children.

 The loss of a long-term relationship.
-Siblings are often deeply connected with each other, having been present in each others' lives through the ups and downs.
-As a result, the death of a sibling may represent the loss of a friend, protector, and/or confidant with whom you share many memories.
-You may grieve the loss of your past relationship, as well as the role that your brother or sister might have played in your future.
+Siblings are often deeply connected with each other.
+They have been present in each other’s lives through all of their ups and downs.
+So their death may represent the loss of a friend, protector, and confidant with whom you share many memories.
+You may grieve the loss of your past relationship and the role you pictured your brother or sister playing in your future.

 Guilt.
-Sibling relationships can be complicated, with love and affection existing alongside rivalry, jealousy, and arguments.
-You may feel guilty about things you once said or did, or you may regret that you did not maintain a closer relationship.
-In addition, you may replay "what if" and "if only" scenarios in your thoughts.
-Or you may experience "survivor guilt," questioning why you have been spared, unlike your sibling.
+Sibling relationships can be complicated.
+They may involve love and affection existing alongside rivalry, jealousy, and arguments.
+You may feel guilty about things you once said or did.
+Or you may regret that you did not maintain a closer relationship.
+You may also replay "what if" and "if only" scenarios in your mind.
+Or you may experience "survivor guilt," questioning why you were spared, unlike your sibling.
 Learn more about coping with guilt .

 Tips for coping with the loss of a sibling

 Share your grief with other family members.
-Your entire family is grieving the loss of your brother or sister, but each person grieves in his or her own way.
-Talking about your shared grief can help you work through your pain and sadness together, sharing the burden and encouraging each other.
+Your entire family is grieving the loss of your brother or sister.
+But each person grieves in his or her own way.
+Talking about your shared grief can help you work through your pain and sadness together.

-Seek other means of support.
-Although, on one level, it can be helpful to seek support from your family, it can also be hard for family members to provide consolation while coping with their own grief.
-Talk about your loss with others outside your family, such as a close friend, a clergy member, or a grief counselor.
-In addition, support groups can provide a setting to talk with others who share and understand your experiences and feelings.
-One designed for bereaved siblings can be especially helpful.
+Find support outside your family.
+It can be helpful to seek support from your family.
+But it can also be hard for some family members to provide consolation while coping with their own grief.
+Consider talking about your loss with people outside your family, such as a close friend, a clergy member, or a grief counselor.
+Support groups can also provide a setting to talk with others who share and understand your experiences and feelings.

 Forgive yourself.
 Siblings compete, argue, and challenge each other.
-Forgive yourself for unkind things you did or said, or things you wish you had done or said but did not.
+Forgive yourself for any unkind things you did or said or for things you wish you had done or said but did not.
 Forgive yourself for not maintaining a close enough relationship with your sibling.
 It does not mean you did not love him or her.

-Take care of your own health.
-Help ease some of your fear regarding your cancer risk by focusing on a healthy lifestyle.
+Take care of your physical health.
+Help ease some of your fear about your personal cancer risk by focusing on developing and maintaining a healthy lifestyle.
 Have regular checkups and get medical tests as recommended by your doctor.
 Compile your family's cancer history and share it with your doctor and other family members.

 Find ways to remember your sibling.
 As the pain of grief begins to ease, it may feel like you are beginning to forget your sibling.
 Finding ways to memorialize your brother or sister can help keep his or her memory alive and maintain a feeling of connection.
 You may decide to make a family memory book with pictures, stories, or other mementoes contributed by different family members.
-Or consider volunteering with a cancer-related charity or one that was important to your sibling or with a cancer-related charity.
+Or consider volunteering with a cancer-related charity or one that was important to your sibling.
+Read more about ways to cope with grief .

 Parenting a child who has lost a sibling